 Eloxx Pharmaceuticals (ELOX) Major Shareholder Gilad Shabtai Buys 4,500 Shares

-Eloxx Pharmaceuticals (OTCMKTS:ELOX) major shareholder Gilad Shabtai bought 4,500 shares of the stock in a transaction dated Thursday, March 29th.
-The stock was bought at an average price of $9.64 per share, with a total value of $43,380.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Major shareholders that own more than 10% of a company’s stock are required to disclose their transactions with the SEC.
+Eloxx Pharmaceuticals (OTCMKTS:ELOX) major shareholder Gilad Shabtai acquired 4,500 shares of the firm’s stock in a transaction on Thursday, March 29th.
+The stock was bought at an average price of $9.64 per share, for a total transaction of $43,380.00.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Large shareholders that own at least 10% of a company’s stock are required to disclose their transactions with the SEC.

-COPYRIGHT VIOLATION WARNING: “Eloxx Pharmaceuticals (ELOX) Major Shareholder Gilad Shabtai Buys 4,500 Shares” was originally published by Macon Daily and is owned by of Macon Daily.
-If you are accessing this story on another domain, it was stolen and republished in violation of United States & international copyright & trademark laws.
-The correct version of this story can be accessed at https://macondaily.com/2018/04/03/eloxx-pharmaceuticals-elox-major-shareholder-gilad-shabtai-buys-4500-shares.html.
+TRADEMARK VIOLATION NOTICE: “Eloxx Pharmaceuticals (ELOX) Major Shareholder Gilad Shabtai Buys 4,500 Shares” was first posted by Macon Daily and is owned by of Macon Daily.
+If you are reading this report on another site, it was stolen and reposted in violation of US & international copyright law.
+The legal version of this report can be accessed at https://macondaily.com/2018/04/10/eloxx-pharmaceuticals-elox-major-shareholder-gilad-shabtai-buys-4500-shares-updated.html.

 Receive News & Ratings for Eloxx Pharmaceuticals Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Eloxx Pharmaceuticals and related companies with MarketBeat.com's FREE daily email newsletter.